-At AgCarolina Farm Credit, we recognize your expectation of privacy and confidentiality of personal financial information when seeking the assistance of outside professionals to obtain credit.
+At AgCarolina Farm Credit, we recognize your expectation of privacy and the confidentiality of your personal financial information when seeking the assistance of outside professionals to obtain credit.
 We have taken great care in establishing and implementing policies and procedures and have committed to an ongoing review of those policies and procedures to protect your personal and financial information.

 Your privacy is a top priority in all aspects of our business.
 Our employees are informed of their responsibility to protect your confidential information and are governed by strict standards of conduct, which prohibit unauthorized use of your information.
 Security procedures and internal controls are also in place to protect your privacy.